 “Sticks and stones may break my bones, but words will never hurt me.”

 As kids, we all heard this playground taunt and might have thought it was true.
-But as we grown-ups, we know different.
+But as grown-ups, we know differently.
 The power of words is far greater than any stone.

-With the power of well-chosen words, we are able to show love, inspire, encourage, uplift, change someone’s mind or opinion.
-But with poorly chosen words we can tear down, discourage, offend and hurt.
-The sting of hurtful words goes deep and will last long after physical wounds have healed.
+With the power of well-chosen words, we are able to show love, inspire, encourage, uplift, and change someone’s mind or opinion.
+But with poorly chosen words, we can tear down, discourage, offend, and hurt.
+The sting of hurtful words can be deep and may last long after physical wounds have healed.

 How many words do we say each day?